MicrosoftDocs/azure-docs/articles/container-apps/communicate-between-microservices.md

 # Tutorial: Communication between microservices in Azure Container Apps Preview

-This tutorial builds on the app deployed in the [Deploy your code to Azure Container Apps](./quickstart-code-to-cloud.md)  quickstart article and adds a front-end microservice to the container app.
+This tutorial builds on the app deployed in the [Deploy your code to Azure Container Apps](./quickstart-code-to-cloud.md)  quickstart article and adds a front end microservice to the container app.
 In this article, you learn how to enable communication between different microservices.

 The following screenshot shows the UI application added in this article.